mondoohq/mondoo-operator/docs/development.md

 mondooauditconfigs.k8s.mondoo.com   2022-01-14T14:07:28Z
 ```

-Then make sure a configuration for the mondoo client is deployed:
+Then make sure a configuration for the Mondoo Client is deployed:

 ```bash
 kubectl get mondooauditconfigs